Pokis/spark/docs/05-admin-dashboard.md

 The dashboard is feasible and implemented, but it is not needed for the initial offline release.
 Deploy it when you need support or monetization operations.

+The dashboard and every cost-bearing operation are disabled by default.
+Read [08-cost-controls.md](./08-cost-controls.md) for the authoritative switch and cost table.

 ## What “users” means

 Most people using Spark have no server account and are invisible to the dashboard.
 A user appears